dstein64/vim-smile/README.md

 # vim-smile

 `vim-smile` is a Vim plugin that provides a `:Smile` command.
-This is an alternative for when `vim`'s built-in `:smile` command in unavailable (e.g., `neovim`, `vim<7.4.1005`).
+This is an alternative for when `vim`'s built-in `:smile` command is unavailable (e.g., `neovim`, `vim<7.4.1005`).

 <img src="screenshot.png?raw=true" width="640"/>